-Disney Holiday 2021 Merch Is Here to Bring Some Early Holiday Cheer - E!
+20 Festive Fun Must-Haves for Disney Fans This Holiday Season - E!
 Online

 Shine bright this holiday season with the Holiday Cheer Disney Earring Set from BaubleBar.
 This set of four includes Mickey, Minnie, Donald and Daisy in a holiday variation of their BFF Stud Set.

-You'll be nice and warm all winter long in this cozy knit cardigan.
-Its design is similar to a spirit jersey with huge "Mickey" lettering across the back.
+This extra special advent calendar will unlock all the Disney holiday magic for your family this year.
+It comes with a tree, 12 stockings and 12 collectible keys featuring some of your favorite Disney characters like Tinkerbell, Buzz Lightyear and Mickey Mouse.

-Mickey Mouse and Friends Holiday Serving Bowl
+Mickey Mouse and Friends Holiday Treat Ornament Set

-This speckled serving bowl from Walt's Holiday Lodge Collection reminds us that "Christmas is happier together."
+Your tree won't be complete this year without this adorable ornament set featuring Mickey and friends as hot cocoa cups.

+Shopping for a Star Wars fan this year?
+Check out 30 Star Wars Gifts Fans of Every Age Want in 2021.